 The Corps is involved in oyster restoration in two ways.
 Through an authority under Section 704(b) of the Water Resources Development Act (WRDA) of 1986, as amended, the Corps provides construction assistance for certain oyster restoration projects through its Civil Works program.
 For work undertaken by others, the Corps evaluates the impact of dredged or fill material into Waters of the United States under Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act, through a permitting process managed by the Corps Regulatory Program.

 The Maryland project cooperation agreement was executed in February 1997, with an amendment in July 2002.
-Placement locations in Maryland include Kedges Strait, Eastern Bay; and the Chester, Choptank, Magothy, Patuxent, and Severn rivers (and soon to be Tred Avon) - a total of approximately 600 acres of new oyster bars.
+Placement locations in Maryland include Kedges Strait, Eastern Bay; and the Chester, Choptank, Magothy, Patuxent, Severn and Tred Avon rivers - a total of approximately 600 acres of new oyster bars.
 Some of the oyster bars were left for natural recruitment; others received hatchery-raised spat.
 The Virginia project cooperation agreement was executed in September 2001, with amendments in July 2004 and June 2007.
 The Corps' Norfolk and Baltimore districts support activities in Maryland and Virginia, respectively.
 In Virginia, activities include oyster bar creation in Tangier Sound, Pocomoke Sound, the Great Wicomico River, and the Lynnhaven River - a total of approximately 400 acres of new oyster bars.

 Prior to the 2009 restoration activities, the Corps oyster restoration program did not focus on large-scale tributary restoration in Maryland, as it does now.
 From 1997 to 2006, the Baltimore District received relatively small funding allocations for a number of small sites, scattered throughout the Maryland portion of the Chesapeake Bay.
 An assessment of the sanctuary sites constructed during this period was prepared and can be found in the September 2011 report, 2008 Sanctuary Assessment.